ballerina-platform/ballerina-dev-website/learn/getting-started/language-basics.md

 However, they cannot be implicitly converted to or from integers.
 You can use the `‘<T>’` notation for explicit conversion.

-In Ballerina, NaN, the IEEE defined terminology for Not a Number, equals to itself.
-Therefore the `‘==’` operator on two NANs will return true.
-For floating point types, the operator `‘==’` and `‘!=’` test for the same value and is not numerically equivalent as per IEEE defined convention.
+In Ballerina, NaN, the IEEE defined terminology for Not a Number equals to itself.
+Therefore, the `‘==’` operator on two NANs will return `true`.
+For floating point types, the `‘==’` operator and `‘!=’` test for the same value and is not numerically equivalent as per the IEEE defined convention.

  ## Booleans and Conditionals

-Boolean type has only two values, ``true`` and ``false``.
+The boolean type has only two values as ``true`` and ``false``.

 ```ballerina
 boolean flag = true;